canidlogic/retro/doc/RetroSpec.md

 The only state of the pseudo-channels that matters is the state that is present when the first `r` operation is given.
 (If no `r` operations are present in the script, the pseudo-channels are irrelevant.)
 When the first `r` operation occurs, the state of the pseudo-channels is frozen, and any attempt to use `pseudo` after `r` will result in an error.
 If you want a parameter value in a pseudo-channel to change over time, use a graph object.

+    [g:dict|null] global -

+The `global` operation changes the global parameters.
+The `[g]` dictionary, if provided, may only use keys corresponding to global parameters.
+The values may be integers, graph objects, or null, with null being equivalent to no record defined for that key.
+Graph objects must be global graphs.
+The only global state that matters is the state that is present at the end of the script.
+If you want a global parameter value to change over time, use a graph object.

     [offs:integer]
     [reserved:int] [audible:int]
     [i:instr]